-- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the governing body; - regular reviews by the Finance and Resources of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes; - setting targets to measure financial and other performance; - clearly defined purchasing (asset purchase or capital investment) guidelines; - identification and management of risks.
+- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the Trustees; - regular reviews by the Finance and Resources of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes; - · setting targets to measure financial and other performance; - clearly defined purchasing (asset purchase or capital investment) guidelines; - identification and management of risks.

-The governing body has considered the need for a specific internal audit function and has decided not to appoint an internal auditor.
-However the Trustees had appointed Azets, to perform additional checks.
+The Trustees have considered the need for a specific internal audit function and has decided not to appoint an internal auditor.
+However the Trustees had appointed Williams Giles, to perform additional checks.